 \subsection{Orbital analysis}

 With the hydrostatic layers of WR stars typically hidden behind thick winds, masses of WR stars are notoriously difficult to measure via spectroscopy.
 One of the most important advantages of WR binaries is that they enable a derivation of the mass via orbital analyses.
-If the orbital inclination $i$ and both RV curves can be obtained, the masses of the companions can be calculated from Newtonian dynamics.
+If the orbital inclination $i$ and both RV curves can be obtained, the companions' masses can be calculated from Newtonian dynamics.
 This method is indispensable in the case of WR stars.
-Knowledge of these masses provides a critical test not only of stellar evolution models, but also of mass-luminosity relations that exist for WR stars \citep{Langer1989, Graefener2011}.
+Knowledge of these masses provides a critical test not only of stellar evolution models, but also of mass-luminosity relations which exist for WR stars \citep{Langer1989, Graefener2011}.

-The orbital analysis follows a similar pattern to that outlined by \citet{Shenar2017}.
+The orbital analysis follows a similar pattern to the one outlined by \citet{Shenar2017}.
 The first step in determining an orbit is the measurement of RVs.
-For single-lined targets, which always have WR-like spectra in our case, the RVs were measured by cross-correlating specific spectral lines or whole regions of lines (see below) with a template and fitting a parabola to the maximum region of the cross-correlation function \citep[e.g.,][]{Zucker2003}.
+For single-lined targets, which always have WR-like spectra in our case, the RVs were measured by cross-correlating specific spectral lines or whole regions of lines (see below) with a template, and fitting a parabola to the maximum region of the cross-correlation function \citep[e.g.,][]{Zucker2003}.
 The template in this case was always chosen initially to be one of the observations, from which preliminary RVs were determined.
-A big advantage of using an observation as a template is that it is not affected by the fact that different spectral lines of WR stars may imply different RVs owing to their varying formation regions and asymmetric profiles.
-The spectra are then co-added in the frame of reference of the WR star using these RVs to create a high S/N template, which is then used to iterate on the RV measurement, thereby reducing the statistical measuring errors.
+A big advantage of using an observation as a template is that it is not affected by the fact that different spectral lines of WR stars may imply different RVs due to their varying formation regions and asymmetric profiles.
+The spectra are then co-added in the frame-of-reference of the WR star using these RVs to create a high S/N template, which is then used to iterate on the RV measurement, thereby reducing the statistical measuring errors.
 The absolute values of the RVs are obtained by cross-correlating the template with a suitable PoWR model.
 The absolute values are therefore less certain ($\sigma \approx 30\,$\kms) than the relative RVs, but this has no bearing on the orbit determination and binary identification.